 - A. The NNSCI Board of Directors shall consist of five (5) members; three (3) of whom shall serve as officers of the Board, and two (2) of whom shall serve as regular Board members.
 All Board members shall be appointed by the President of the Navajo Nation and confirmed by the Resources and Development Committee of the Navajo Nation Council.
 The NNSCI's Board of Directors shall, during its duly called meeting, elect the following officers from its own membership: - i.
 Chairperson - ii.
 Vice Chairperson - iii.
 Secretary/Treasurer - B. The Chairperson of the Board of Directors shall preside at all Board meetings and shall perform all duties and responsibilities required by the Bylaws.
 The Vice Chairperson of the Board shall act in the capacity of the Chairperson of the Board in his/her absence and shall, if deemed necessary, perform all duties delegated to the Vice Chairperson of the Board. - C. Each Board member shall have voting rights and privileges to vote on issues and matters brought before the Board. - D. No employee of the federal or Navajo Nation government shall be a member of the Board except as may be classified as a Navajo Nation employee for federal tax purposes and/or except to serve on the Board for a limited time to prevent the Board from losing a quorum to carry out the affairs of the corporation.
-See, section 5 (B)(c) of Article IV of the Bylaws of the NNSCI for a situation where the Board becomes employed by the Navajo Nation while serving on the Board.

-No elected Navajo Nation official shall be a member of the Board except as may be classified as Navajo Nation employee for federal tax purposes and/or except to serve on the Board for a limited time to prevent the Board from losing a quorum to carry out the affairs of the corporation.
-See, section 5 (B)(d) of Article IV of the Bylaws of the NNSCI for a situation where the Board becomes an elected official of the Navajo Nation while serving on the Board.
+See, section 5 (B)(c) of Article IV of the Bylaws of the NNSCI for a situation where the Board becomes employed by the Navajo Nation while serving on the Board. or No elected Navajo Nation official shall be a member of the Board except as may be classified as Navajo Nation employee for federal tax purposes and/or except to serve on the Board for a limited time to prevent the Board from losing a quorum to carry out the affairs of the corporation.
+See, section 5 (B)(d) of Article IV of the Bylaws of the NNSCI for a situation where the Board becomes an elected official of the NAVAJO NATION while serving on the Board becomes an elected official of the NAVAJO NATION while serving on the Board becomes an elected official of the NAVAJO NATION while serving on the Board becomes an elected official of the NAVAJO NATION while serving on the Board becomes an elected official of the NAVAJO NATION while serving on the Board.
 No Board member shall be an employee of the corporation.